-The boundaries of the Gulf of Boothia subpopulation are based on genetic studies and movements of tagged bears, movements of adult females with satellite radio-collars in the Gulf of Boothia and adjacent areas, and interpretations by Inuit hunters of how local conditions influence the movements of polar bears in the area (summarized from: Vongraven and Peacock 2011).
+The boundaries of the Gulf of Boothia subpopulation are based on genetic studies and movements of tagged bears.
+This subpopulation has the smallest areal extent north from mainland Nunavut to the northern limit of the Gulf og Boothia and east west from Boothia Peninsula to Baffin Island (summarized from: Vongraven and Peacock 2011).